HCU

 (internally represented as euint160

-), the HCU costs for equality and inequality checks are as follows:
+), the HCU costs for equality and inequality checks and select are as follows:

 eq